fyndiq/docker-devpi-archived/README.md

 ### Setup

-The HTTP Basic Auth htpasswd file needs to be generated, but note that due to a [issue with devpi-client](https://bitbucket.org/hpk42/devpi/issues/331/basic-auth-devpi), the http auth and devpi auth credentials need to be the same.
+First, the HTTP Basic Auth htpasswd file needs to be generated.
+Note that due to a [issue with devpi-client](https://bitbucket.org/hpk42/devpi/issues/331/basic-auth-devpi), the http auth and devpi auth credentials need to be the same.

     htpasswd -bn testuser testpassword > htpasswd

-Then the Kubernetes secret can be created:
+The Kubernetes Secret can be created with the following command:

 	kubectl create secret generic devpi \
         --from-literal=root-password=pleasechangeme \